hamidrazaft/explore-assistant-model/README.md

-# README for LookML Project: Integrating ML.GENERATE_TEXT() Function from BigQuery
+# Explore Assistant Model : A LookML Project for Integrating ML.GENERATE_TEXT() Function from BigQuery for Query Generation

 ## Part 1: Creating a BigQuery ML Remote Model